Independent advocacy supports people so that they can express their own views and wishes and make informed decisions.

 - Lanarkshire Links http://www.lanarkshirelinks.org.uk/

-NHS Lanarkshire along with North and South Lanarkshire Councils have produced a new four year plan to support independent advocacy across Lanarkshire.
-You can download a copy of the Lanarkshire Advocacy Plan 2016-2020.
+NHS Lanarkshire along with North and South Lanarkshire Councils have produced a new five year plan to support independent advocacy across Lanarkshire.
+You can download a copy of the Lanarkshire Advocacy Plan 2020-2025.

 The Scottish Independent Advocacy Alliance (SIAA) promotes, supports and defends the principles and practice of independent advocacy across Scotland.
 It is a membership organisation. whose aim is to ensure high quality advocacy is available to everyone who needs it in Scotland.